 Sylvia cared for her husband, Doug, who had dementia, for 13 years.
 She was with him at every stage including the moment he passed away.
 Now, she has been living with dementia for 10 years.
-She contrasts those experiences, and explains why she is such a passionate advocate of people going to their doctor to check out their memory.
+She contrasts those experiences, and explains why she is such a passionate advocate for early diagnosis.

 Doug and I met at a Christian festival.
 We were slightly later in life compared to most couples.
 Maybe that was why our relationship was so special for me.
 We loved each other so much.

 In 1991, just six years after we married, Doug started having vacant episodes and hallucinating.
 He found it increasingly difficult to communicate and was no longer able to even shave.
 It was frightening.